-- 4. (1) The shareholders may, by special resolution, direct the directors to take, or refrain from taking, specified action. - (2) No such special resolution invalidates anything which the directors have done before the passing of the resolution as they think fit.
+- 4.-(1) The shareholders may, by special resolution, direct the directors to take, or refrain from taking, specified action. - (2) No such special resolution invalidates anything which the directors have done before the passing of the resolution.

 Directors may delegate